Skip to main content

 Filter by projects

-By default, the Dashboard will aggregate data across all projects using your grants' statuses and requisite amount or date fields.
-You can then filter these data down by any specific project(s) to compare trends.
+By default, the Dashboard aggregates data across all projects using your grant statuses and required amount or date fields.
+You can then filter the data by specific project(s) to compare trends.

 Consultants can easily filter their Dashboard by client projects to show aggregated performance data on a client-by-client basis.